mohadesehjm/Predict_MissingWords/README.md

 ## What is the purpose of this project?

+In this project, I recognized verbs in sentences and then other verbs were predicted by Bert, which they could be replaced in that position of sentences.
+I created 6 levels for prediction and Chose best option to show in site.

+### Masked-Language Modeling With BERT

-In this project, two ways were implemented and we figure out almost same result for using directly bert model and finetuned language model because our dataset was written in English.
+Two ways were implemented by Bert and we figure out almost same result for using directly bert model and finetuned language model because our dataset was written in English.

-finally, if our data is different than the data used for pretraining, the results would not be that satisfactory.
+If our data is different than the data used for pretraining, the results would not be that satisfactory.
 Consider for example if we have a mix of Persian and English language data and we are using a pre-trained model trained on Wikipedia, it would lead to bad results.
 In that scenario, we need to fine-tune our language model.
 But, if we have English dataset we do not need finetune our model.